NURSING 2007 - Health Assessment and Clinical Nursing III

 General Course Information

-Course Code NURSING 2007 Course Health Assessment and Clinical Nursing III Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Restrictions Available to B.Nurs. students only Course Description Health Assessment and Clinical Nursing III begins the student's exposure to advanced form of nursing assessment and intervention.
+Course Code NURSING 2007 Course Health Assessment and Clinical Nursing III Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Restrictions Available to B.Nurs. students only Course Description Health Assessment and Clinical Nursing III begins the student's exposure to advanced form of nursing assessment and intervention.
 The further development of core assessment skills enables students to maximise their placement experience to identify potential health problems, respond confidently to situations requiring comprehensive emergency assessment.
 Students conduct a number of assessments during clinical placement in liaison and with the support of their clinical lecturer.
 Learning in a simulated learning environment provides a safe approach to skills and provides students with a pre clinical opportunity for placement.
 Students will have the opportunity to practice in accordance with the ANMC National Nursing Competency Standards for the Registered Nurse

 Course Coordinator: Ms Jan AldermanCourse Coordinator: Jan Alderman